New World server status day 2: thousands are still waiting in queues, dreading errors

-The day after launch, New World server queues continue to hit the hundreds and thousands, with some players waiting hours to play Amazon's new MMO.
+The day after launch, New World server queues continue to hit the thousands, with some players waiting hours to play Amazon's new MMO.
 Others, however, are jumping into servers immediately after creating their characters.
-It's a slightly odd situation: There are lots of New World servers with no queues, but many players still have to line up to join the servers where they started, or where their guildmates or friends are.
+It's a slightly odd situation: There are lots of New World servers with no queues—Amazon has added a bunch since launch—but many players still have to line up to join the servers where they started, or where their guildmates or friends are.

 Frustrating New World players further are errors that apparently drop them out of the queue, potentially after hours of waiting.
 In one Reddit thread, players discuss strategies for dealing with the "TooManyRequestsException" error without losing their spot in line.